usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 9. Places of recreation (e.g. , parks, zoos, amusement parks);
 10. Places of education (e.g. , nursery schools, elementary, secondary, undergraduate, or postgraduate private schools);
 11. Social service center establishments (e.g. , day care centers, senior citizen centers,homeless shelters, food banks, adoption agencies); and
 12. Places of exercise or recreation (e.g. , gymnasiums, health spas, bowling alleys, golf courses).
-{% enddetails %}

-{% details Can a facility be considered a place of public accommodation if it does not fall under one of these 12 categories? %}
+#### Can a facility be considered a place of public accommodation if it does not fall under one of these 12 categories?
 No, the 12 categories are an exhaustive list.
 However, within each category the examples given are just illustrations.
 For example, the category &quot;sales or rental establishments&quot; would include many facilities other than those specifically listed, such as video stores, carpet showrooms, and athletic equipment stores.
-{% enddetails %}

-{% details What if a private entity operates, or leases space to, many different types of facilities, of which only relatively few are places of public accommodation?
-Is the whole private entity still a public accommodation? %}
+#### What if a private entity operates, or leases space to, many different types of facilities, of which only relatively few are places of public accommodation?
+Is the whole private entity still a public accommodation?
 The entire private entity is, legally speaking, a public accommodation, but it only has ADA title III obligations with respect to the operations of the places of public accommodation.
-{% enddetails %}

 ILLUSTRATION: ZZ Oil Company owns a wide range of production and processing facilities that are not places of public accommodation.
 It also operates a large number